Why Are Natural Disasters Important?

 Volcanoes erupting underwater will eventually create new islands.
 They wait for new inhabitants and get there by floating, swimming, flying, or hitching a ride.
 The animals and plants could find a utopia rich in mineral resources without competition or danger, allowing them to thrive and create unique ecosystems.

-Once the fire has passed through and destroyed the weaker unprotected plants, the fire retardant ones can awake to a clean slate without the pressures of competition or consumption from animals.
-At least for a while, it’s effective if brutal reset button to banish invasive species and reduce overpopulation.
+Once the fire has passed through and destroyed the weaker unprotected plants, the fire retardant ones can awake to a clean slate without the pressures of competition or animal consumption.
+At least for a while, it’s effective if a brutal reset button to banish invasive species and reduce overpopulation.
 But some plants go further than that.
 It is not weathering out a firestorm but actively embracing it, making it a necessary part of their life cycles.

-The eucalyptus tree and Australian Nicaea have seed pods completely sealed by resin.
-The seeds can only be released and dispersed by the fire’s heat physically melting the resin.
-The seeds of acacia plants that lie dormant in the soil are triggered to start sprouting by extreme heat and chemicals from smoke and ash.
+The Eulyptus tree and Australian Nicaea have seed pods that are completely sealed by resin.
+The seeds can only be released and dispersed by the fire’s heat, which physically melts the resin.
+The seeds of acacia plants that lie dormant in the soil are triggered to sprout by extreme heat and chemicals from smoke and ash.

-These plants can’t reproduce without the devastating fires that sweep across their habitats.
+These plants can’t reproduce without the devastating fires sweeping their habitats.
 Since the fire itself makes it more likely that the new plants will succeed.
 The silver lining to natural disasters doesn’t end there either.

 Importance of floods

 Floods create fertile plains that can support lush agriculture and provide temporary safe fish spawning grounds.
-It helps to move fish to lakes and rivers normally separated by land, revitalizing the biodiversity.
+They also help move fish to lakes and rivers normally separated by land, revitalizing biodiversity.

 Importance of storms (Hurricane/Tsunami/Typhoon/Cyclone)

 The main effect of these storms is that they have a global impact.
-They move excess energy from the hot tropical latitudes towards the cold polar latitudes.
-They’ve helped maintain the heat balance of the planet.
+They move excess energy from the hot tropical latitudes toward the cold polar latitudes, helping maintain the planet’s heat balance.
 That’s the fundamental thing that storms do on this earth.
 While they produce bad flash flooding, they can produce beneficial rainfall for many countries.

-Storms (Hurricane/Tsunami/Typhoon/Cyclone) have played important parts as their strong winds, and stormy conditions helped distribute heat across the Earth’s surface.
+Storms (hurricanes/tsunamis/typhoons/cyclones) have played important parts as their strong winds and stormy conditions helped distribute heat across the Earth’s surface.
 They were also stopping it from becoming inhospitably hot in the tropics.
-Unbelievably even the most catastrophic events that have caused the mass extinctions in Earth’s history could be suitable for some.
-The meteorite impact that wiped out the dinosaurs led to the death of three-quarters of life on Earth but for the quarter that remained.
+Unbelievably, even the most catastrophic events that have caused the mass extinctions in Earth’s history could be suitable for some.
+The meteorite impact that wiped out the dinosaurs led to the death of three-quarters of life on Earth, but for the quarter that remained.

-The parts of the southeastern United States depend on the regular occurrence of landfalling hurricanes to recharge aquifers.
-They get to the places out of their long summer droughts.
+Parts of the southeastern United States depend on the regular occurrence of landfalling hurricanes to recharge aquifers.
+They get to places out of their long summer droughts.
 They promote the health of forest ecosystems because these damaging winds clear out many old, weak, diseased trees in tropical forests.
-It allows the floors to rejuvenate.
-Also, they certainly are potent agents of beach erosion deposition of sand.
+This allows the floors to rejuvenate.
+Also, they certainly are potent agents of beach erosion and sand deposition.
 They also cause barrier islands to shift over time.

-It’s a giant conveyor belt of water, and this thermohaline circulation regulates the Earth’s climate on short timescales, and hurricanes may help drive this.
+It’s a giant conveyor belt of water, and this thermohaline circulation regulates the Earth’s climate on short timescales.
+Hurricanes may help drive this.

 More Articles: